-Welcome back to our FAQ series in which we answer popular questions that our users ask us in their emails.
-This time, we want to talk about archiving.
+Welcome back to our FAQ series in which we answer questions that our users ask in their e-mails.
+This month, we’re presenting labels.

 I will answer a few of the most common questions about labels to show you how useful they are.